- TAX INFO

 IRS individual taxpayer identification numbers (ITINs) for aliens.
 If you are a nonresident or resident alien and you do not have and are not eligible to get an SSN, you must apply for an ITIN.
 For details on how to do so, see Form W-7 and its instructions.
 It takes 6 to 10 weeks to get an ITIN.

 If you already have an ITIN, enter it wherever your SSN is requested on your tax return.

-CAUTION!
+Note.
 An ITIN is for tax use only.
 It does not entitle you to social security benefits or change your employment or immigration status under U.S. law.

 Presidential Election Campaign Fund

 This fund helps pay for Presidential election campaigns.
 The fund reduces candidates' dependence on large contributions from individuals and groups and places candidates on an equal financial footing in the general election.
 If you want $3 to go to this fund, check the box.
 If you are filing a joint return, your spouse also can have $3 go to the fund.
 If you check a box, your tax or refund will not change.